 We review our compensation and benefits programs periodically to ensure continued competitiveness.
-In the US, our benefit program is designed to help protect the health and financial well-being of our full-time employees and their family members today, offering a choice of several medical & dental plans, as well as vision, flexible spending accounts, short-term and long-term disability insurance and an employee assistance program.
+In the United States, our benefit programs are designed to help protect the health and financial well-being of our full-time employees and their family members, offering a choice of several medical & dental plans, as well as vision, flexible spending accounts, short-term and long-term disability insurance and an employee assistance program.
 To help them prepare for their future, we offer a defined contribution savings plan, which includes company contributions.
-Benefits outside the US are designed to supplement government-provided programs in each country.
+Benefits outside the United States are designed to supplement government-provided programs in each country.